robbert229/gtceu_extra/README.md

 These covers allow for battery buffers to import and export batteries into adjacent inventories.
 This allows for some creative setups for power distribution.

+#### Steam Multiblocks
+Steam Multi-blocks have been added for bulk processing in the steam age.
+They require a lot of bronze to create, and are relatively limited in nature, however they allow for faster processing.

+The steam multi-blocks do not accept a steam bus, and instead require ULV and above bus's.

 ### Future Features

 #### Algae